phucnsp/blog/_posts/2020-03-22-self-taught-pytorch-part2-nn-from-scratch.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="Refactor-neural-network-with-Pytorch-modules">Refactor neural network with Pytorch modules<a class="anchor-link" href="#Refactor-neural-network-with-Pytorch-modules"> </a></h2><p>We will gradually refactor our simple net with Pytorch built-in modules, so that it does the same thing as before but start taking advantage of Pytorch's modules to make it more concise, more understandable and/or flexible.<br>
+<h2 id="Section-3:-refactor-model-using-Pytorch-built-in-modules">Section 3: refactor model using Pytorch built-in modules<a class="anchor-link" href="#Section-3:-refactor-model-using-Pytorch-built-in-modules"> </a></h2><p>We will gradually refactor our <code>simplenet</code> with Pytorch built-in modules, so that it does the same thing as before but start taking advantage of Pytorch's modules to make it more concise, more understandable and/or flexible.<br>
 To make things more gradual and more understandable, the refactoring will be divided into 3 stages.</p>

 </div>